albertattard/unique-code-serverless/micronaut-java11/README.md

    $ ./gradlew clean test shadowJar
    ```

-1. Set the AWS profile that will be used
+1. Set the AWS profile that will be used to deploy the lambda function.

+   Note that the lambda function has tighter access control as it only allowed access to specific resources, such as the
+   DynamoDB table being used.
+Please refer to the [`terraform/main.tf` terraform script](terraform/main.tf) for more
+   information about this.

+   Set the profile to be used to deploy the lambda function

    ```bash
    $ export AWS_PROFILE="albertattard-demo"